 - Drivers will be placed out of service for 10 hours after April 1 if they don’t have a compliant ELD solution.

 - If they at least have a paper log, they will be allowed to proceed to their final destination and deliver the load.

 - Drivers will have to be compliant before being dispatched on their next trip.

 Joe DeLorenzo also told that, despite the soft enforcement period, safety inspectors have been noting ELD violations since December 18, 2017.
 According to him, only “four percent [of inspected drivers] have been cited for not having an ELD when required to.”

 In other news, a recent CarrierLists survey reveals that approximately 10% of smaller fleets are still not compliant.
 The survey also shows that the moving average over the past six weeks remains very stable at 89%.

 There are some smaller fleets with less than 20 trucks, however, which still need to adopt ELDs before full enforcement begins on April 1.

 If you are still looking for a reliable and compliant ELD solution, try KeepTruckin.

 KeepTruckin is an FMCSA-compliant and feature-rich ELD solution for fleets of all sizes.
-More than 250,000 trucks and 500,000 for-hire carriers trust KeepTruckin for their regulatory, compliance, and fleet management needs.
+More than 1,000,000 registered drivers and 60,000 carriers trust KeepTruckin for their regulatory, compliance, and fleet management needs.
 Request a free demo today.